-$(p{Z_MM} = 98\%)$ at the posterior mode).
-However, this probability is smaller than the estimated persistence of the Monetary-led regime $(p{MM})$ is around 99%).
-Furthermore, the persistence of the low state of demand is also lower than the persistence of the high state of demand (86%) vs 99%).
-Therefore, when the economy entered the first ZLB episode, the probability attached to switching to the Fiscally-led regime experienced a sizable increase.
-However, the probability of moving back to a Monetary-led regime declined significantly following the ARPA shock $(p{Z_FM}) = 71\%$ at the posterior mode).
+When at the ZLB, under the first set of beliefs, agents regard it as quite likely that once the negative preference shock is reabsorbed, policy makers will move to the monetary-led regime ($pZ_M M = 98$ percent at the posterior mode).
+However, this probability is smaller than the estimated persistence of the monetary-led regime (p{MM} is around 99 percent).
+Furthermore, the persistence of the low state of demand is also lower than the persistence of the high state of demand (86 percent vs 99 percent).
+Therefore, when the economy entered the first ZLB episode, the probability attached to switching to the fiscally-led regime experienced a sizable increase.
+However, the probability of moving back to a monetary-led regime declined significantly following the ARPA shock ($pZ_F M = 71$ percent at the posterior mode).
 As we shall see, this large change in beliefs had important consequences for inflation and real activity during the recovery from the COVID pandemic.

-3.2 Fiscal policy and historical inflation dynamics
+3.2 Fiscal Policy and Historical Inflation Dynamics

 As a first step, we want to understand the relative importance of fiscal shocks in accounting for the historical evolution of inflation.
-Figure 1 presents the contribution of shocks to long-term transfers and cost-push shocks to inflation dynamics.
-In the figure, the orange dashed line corresponds to inflation, while the blue solid line corresponds to what inflation would have been if only the shock of interest had occurred, keeping the policy and beliefs regime sequences as given.
-To facilitate the interpretation of the results, the gray areas denote the different policy regimes in place.
-Note that toward of the end of the sample, during the second ZLB occurrence, we distinguish between the ZLB regime with low probability of moving to a Fiscally-led regime $(Z_F)$ .
-These two regimes only differ with respect to the probabilities assigned to the two exit strategies.
+Chart 1 presents the contribution of shocks to long-term transfers and cost-push shocks to inflation dynamics.
+In the chart, the dashed line corresponds to inflation, while the solid line corresponds to what inflation would have been if only the shock of interest had occurred, keeping the policy and beliefs regime sequences as given.
+To facilitate the interpretation of the results, the gray areas denote the different